 As usual, the Grimm brothers modified it — or picked the best of many versions — to suit their own morals at the time.
-Specifically, they changed the ending, because remember they were trying to monetize their work of sitting at home while people sent them their stories by selling collections to kids.
-Oral fairy tales such as Rapunzel was never created specifically for a young audience:
+Specifically, they changed the ending, because remember they were trying to monetize their work by selling collections to kids instead of sitting at home while people sent them their stories.
+Oral fairy tales such as “Rapunzel” were never created specifically for a young audience:

 The Grimm’s (sentimental) ending to the story of Rapunzel (where the Prince’s blinded eyes are magically restored after Rapunzel’s tears land on them) cannot be found in the oral tradition of this tale.